xuankimtran/docs-1/pages/katalon-studio/docs/docker.md

 ```
 ## Prevent user permissions issue on your machine

-You can also run the test under the current user ID using the `KATALON_USER_ID` environment variable.
+You can run the test under the current user ID using the `KATALON_USER_ID` environment variable.
 This helps avoid permission issues when accessing artifacts generated after the test execution.
 Follow these steps:

 1. Open **Terminal**, then run `id -u $USER`.
 The result will tell you the current user ID.
 Here, the user ID is: 502